Watch the Old Faithful Live Webcam at www.nps.gov/yell/learn/photosmultimedia/webcams.htm

-Discovered in 1870 by the Washburn Expedition, Old Faithful geyser was named for its frequent eruptions — which number more than a million since Yellowstone became the world’s first national park in 1872.
+Discovered in 1870 by the Washburn Expedition, Old Faithful geyser was named for its frequent and somewhat predictable eruptions, which number more than a million since Yellowstone became the world’s first national park in 1872.

 How high does Old Faithful erupt and how long will it last?